vivvienne/MuirDetHist/vol1.md

----
-layout: page
-title: The theory of determinants in the historical order of development
+# The theory of determinants in the historical order of development
-permalink: /vol1
----

 ## title pages
 ### title page 1